 Enter the difference between the amount allowed for AMT purposes and the amount allowed for regular tax purposes.
-If the amount allowed for AMT purposes exceeds the amount deducted for regular tax purposes, enter the difference as a negative amount.
+If the amount allowed for AMT purposes exceeds the amount deducted

 If the estate or trust had a loss on property for which mining expenditures have not been fully amortized for the AMT, the AMT deduction is the smaller of (a) the amount of the loss allowable for the expenditures had they remained capitalized or (b) the remaining expenditures to be amortized for the AMT.